-Howard P. Bateman Chairman of the Board
+Chairman of the Board

-May 7, 2021
+August 6, 2021

-Farm Credit of Florida, ACA Report on Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

 The Association's principal executives and principal financial officers, or persons performing similar functions, are responsible for establishing and maintaining adequate internal control over financial reporting for the Association's Consolidated Financial Statements.
 For purposes of this report, "internal control over financial reporting" is defined as a process designed by, or under the supervision of the Association's principal executives and principal financial officers, or persons performing similar functions, and effected by its Board of Directors, management and other personnel.
 This process provides reasonable assurance regarding the reliability of financial reporting information and the preparation of the Consolidate Financial Statements for external purposes in accordance with accounting principles generally accepted in the United States of America.